-Fees are payable from the commencement date of a candidate's registration and remain payable until the candidate's thesis

-is present ted to the Examinations Branch.
+Fees are payable from the commencement date of a candidate's registration and remain payable until the candidate's thesis is presented to the Examinations Branch.

-(i) Qualifying Examination \$14 l·
+(i) Qualifying Examination \$14

-(ii) Registration Fee \$6 5
+(ii) Registration Fee \$6

-(iii) Internal full-time student annual fee \$84 Internal full-time student term fee \$28
+(iii) Internal full-time student annual fee \$84

+Internal full-time student session fee \$42

-(iv) Internal part-time student annual fee \$42 Internal part-time student term fee \$14
+(iv) Internal part-time student annual fee \$42

+Internal part-time student session fee \$21

-(v) External student annual fee† \$28 3
+(v) External student annual feet \$28

-(vi) Final Examination (including Graduation Fee) \$42 2
+(vi) Final Examination (including Graduation Fee) \$42

-(b) Docto or of Philosophy

-(i) Qualifying Examination \$14 l·

-(ii) Registration Fee \$6 5

-(iii) Annual Fee \$84 1

-(iv) Final Examination (including Graduation Fee) \$57 1

-' ' or of Science Registration Fee \$88

-^{} Candidates registered under the conditions governing the award of this degree without supervision will pay the following fees; Registration fee \$6; Examination of thesis \$84.
+[•] Candidates registered under the conditions governing the award of this degree without supervision will pay the following fees; Registration fee \$6; Examination of thesis \$84.
 They are not required to pay the Student Activities Fees or the Library Fee.

-† Students in this category are not required to pay the Student Activities Fees or the Library fee.
+[†] Students in this category are not required to pay the Student Activities Fees or the Library fee.